-(a) Deferred expenditure comprises:
+Deferred expenditure comprises:

-2016 2015

-\$ million \$ million

-Shatin to Central Link

-Balance at 1 January and 31 December 1,188 1,188
+2017 \$ million 2016 \$ million Shatin to Central Link Balance at 1 January and 31 December 1,188 1,188

-- (b) The Government has indicated that the Shatin to Central Link ("the SCL"), upon completion, may be vested in or leased to the Corporation and operated by MTRCL through an additional or supplemental service concession arrangement.
-A suitable arrangement of vesting the SCL in or leasing it to the Corporation will be made in due course with Government policy approval properly sought.
-Although the final details of the arrangement are subject to Government policy approval as noted above, management are confident that the recovery of the costs incurred to date by the Corporation on the SCL will be achieved over the duration of the additional or supplemental service concession arrangement with MTRCL. - (c) As at 31 December 2016, land related costs totalling approximately \$6 million (2015: \$6 million) directly associated with the acquisition of leasehold land for the purpose of the SCL are included in the balance of deferred expenditure.
+- (b) In February 2018, the Government announced that the land or interests or other rights in respect of the land for the operation of the Shatin to Central Link ("the SCL") be vested in and the movable assets of the SCL be assigned to the Corporation and then operated by MTRCL through a supplemental service concession arrangement.
+Although the terms of vesting and supplemental service concession arrangements have not yet been agreed and finalised, management are confident that the recovery of the costs incurred to date by the Corporation on the SCL will be achieved over the duration of the supplemental service concession arrangement with MTRCL. - (c) As at 31 December 2017, land related costs totalling approximately \$6 million (2016: \$6 million) directly associated with the acquisition of leasehold land for the purpose of the SCL are included in the balance of deferred expenditure.
 These costs will be transferred to interest in leasehold land when the land is vested in the Corporation by the Government, at which time the costs will begin to be amortised in accordance with the relevant policies.